How and which INTEGRA laboratory consumables can be recycled

 We recommend using a local recycling center for environmentally friendly rack disposal.

-Hospitals and laboratories are household equivalent sources of waste, i.e. the Dual Systems accept clean, non-contaminated laboratory waste.
-Give your racks in the yellow collection bag or bin.
+Hospitals, universities and laboratories are private households comparable sources of waste generation , i.e. the Dual Systems accept clean, non-contaminated laboratory packaging.
+Give your ECO racks in the yellow collection bag or bin.

 What plastics are used in INTEGRA consumables?